Clarity (Jimmy Eat World album): Retrospective reviews

-Despite being largely overlooked upon its release, Clarity's critical stature has grown since 1999; it is now viewed as "the Led Zeppelin IV of emo rock".
+Despite being largely overlooked upon its release, Clarity's critical stature has grown since 1999; to the point where Harry Guerin of RTÉ dubbed it "the Led Zeppelin IV of emo rock."
 Before the band's 10th-anniversary tour of the album, Pete Cottell of the Phoenix New Times wrote; "What's truly admirable about the album is that it moves in so many different directions without getting lost on its journey [...]
 Unlike the 12 other tracks on Clarity, ["Goodbye Sky Harbor"] is an almost impossible undertaking upon first listen.
 Once you've made it to the 13-minute mark, however, you'll never hit the skip button again."
 Cottell also stated; "I intently listened to each of the 13 tracks, fearing I would be let down [...]
 Ten years later, its safe to say that I've given up.
 Clarity is perfect."
 Leor Galil of the Bostonist, noted; "The album has been hailed as a cult and indie classic, and is one of a few go-to records that cemented an aural aesthetic known as emo, and is a genuinely deft and moving piece of music from start to finish".

 Upon its re-issue in 2007, Blender magazine noted Clarity "established a foundation for 21st century emo.
 Dozens of weepy bottom-feeders have tried to write mid-20s angst anthems better than the soaring "Lucky Denver Mint" or the delicately heartbroken "Just Watch The Fireworks"—but few have succeeded."
 Tim Nelson of BBC Music was praising in his 2007 review of the album; "The band and Trombino deserve credit for blending heartfelt, yearning vocals and rock dynamics with adventurous production and unique instrumentation".
 Nate Chinen writing for The New York Times said "Clarity was a pivotal album for Jimmy Eat World, the first to feature Jim Adkins on lead vocals instead of Mr. Linton and the last to reflect the heart-on-sleeve values of emocore more than the hard gleam of pop-punk".
 Chinen said the tracks convey a sense of "acute self-awareness along with flashes of grace and insolence: the album is a pitch-perfect teenage plaint".
 Record Collector's Eleanor Goodman commented; "though the multicoloured cover of 1999’s Clarity became familiar in music shops, its combination of melancholy, introspective pop with faster punk rock broke the band in the US".
 Chris Ryan of The New Rolling Stone Album Guide said the band had cemented the "perfect balance of noise and bliss" on Clarity.